Far-Beyond-Pulsar/blog/public/posts/2026-08-02-helio-foliage-system.md

 ### 5.6 Fixed Slabs Per Tile

 This is the most consequential correctness choice in the buffer layout.
 The blade arena is **partitioned into equal fixed slabs**, one per ring slot.
-A bump allocator would be simpler in one sense — just push survivors — but would introduce a fragility:
+A bump allocator would be simpler in one sense (just push survivors) but would introduce a fragility:

-> With a bump allocator a tile's `blade_offset` would depend on the order tiles happened to be placed in, so an evict/re-place cycle would move a tile's blades in memory and the arena would fragment under ring churn.
+> With a bump allocator a tile's `blade_offset` would depend on the order tiles happened to be placed in.
+An evict/re-place cycle would move a tile's blades in memory and the arena would fragment under ring churn.
 Equal slabs also make `blade_index / blades_per_tile` an exact O(1) recovery of the owning tile.

-The slab capacity is a constructor parameter, and density is expressed relative to it.
-If the authored density exceeds the slab, the candidate grid is scaled down uniformly — every blade gets thinner, rather than one corner of every tile going bald.
+The slab capacity is a constructor parameter.
+Density is expressed relative to it.
+If the authored density exceeds the slab, the candidate grid is scaled down uniformly.
+Every blade gets thinner, rather than one corner of every tile going bald.

 ### 5.7 Generation Bump for Density/Terrain Edits

 Residency is keyed on `(tile_coord, generation)`.
 When the content generation changes, the ring is invalidated and requeued.
-The generation travels from `FrameResources.foliage.generation` through `TileRing::update` into `blade_seed`, so a re-placed tile gets a **different** deterministic set.
+The generation travels from `FrameResources.foliage.generation` through `TileRing::update` into `blade_seed`.
+A re-placed tile gets a **different** deterministic set.

 ```rust
 pub fn update(&mut self, camera_xz: [f32; 2], generation: u32) -> RingUpdate {